modalitysystems/modalitysoftware-docs/TeamsChatAssist/registerapplication.md

    ![APIPermissions3](images/APIPermissions3.png)

-1. Admin consent will need to be granted by someone with the Global Admin role within your organisation
+   > Note: Admin consent will need to be granted by someone with the **Global Admin** role within your organisation

 1. Click the **Grant admin consent** button as a Global Admin.
 If the button is not available you might need to click Refresh